Trump's nominee to head the CIA faces tough questions

 The party division over her nomination played out before she spoke in the opening statements by the top Republican and Democratic senators in the Senate Select Committee on Intelligence.

-In his opening remarks, Burr expressed support for her nomination calling her "the most qualified person the President could have chosen" to become CIA director.
+In his opening remarks, committee chairman Richard Burr expressed support for her nomination calling her "the most qualified person the President could have chosen" to become CIA director.

 "Some may seek to turn this into a trial about a long-shuttered program," he said and noted the CIA's rendition, program, and interrogation program has already been addressed in the past.
 He said anyone who has those questions should address them to former presidents and senior officials.

-Ranking Democrat Mark Warner also praised her qualifications but questioned the message sent by having someone involved in the CIA's controversial programs to lead the agency.
+Ranking Democrat Mark Warner also praised her qualifications but questioned the message sent by having someone involved in the CIA's controversial programs leading the agency.

-Warner noted the concerns about an attack after the 9/11 attacks, but "what I am not willing to do, however, is to justify this dark period in our history or to sweep away the decision to engage in torture.
-I believe the RDI program was wrong and we need to make sure that it never happens again."
+Haspel explained to the committee that she was not involved in the crafting or leadership of the agency's detention and interrogation program.

-He said he wants to hear her views on those programs and whether it was consistent with American values.
+Warner pointedly asked Haspel how she would respond if President Trump "asked you to do something that you believe is morally questionable," even if legal guidance "in effect gives you a get out of jail free card."

 Republican Senator Susan Collins of Maine reminded Haspel that during his presidential campaign Trump had advocated for the return of waterboarding, one of the enhanced interrogation techniques used by the CIA.